 - Honors og:image:width and og:image:height for layout before the image finishes downloading

-Why aspect ratio matters more than pixel count
+Why does aspect ratio matter more than pixel count?

 Every platform scales the image to fit its preview card.
 What it can't fix is the aspect ratio — if you supply a square image to Facebook, it letterboxes or crops heavily.
 Key content (headline, logo, key visual) should live in the center 66% of the image to survive every platform's crop.